 Other clues

-- Muzzle — grey hairs around the muzzle and face usually start in middle age.
+- Muzzle: grey hairs around the muzzle and face usually start in middle age.

-- Eyes — a slight cloudiness is common in older dogs.
+- Eyes: a slight cloudiness is common in older dogs.

-- Coat — it may thin or coarsen with age.
+- Coat: it may thin or coarsen with age.

-- Energy and movement — younger dogs bounce; older dogs are stiffer getting up, slower on stairs.
+- Energy and movement: younger dogs bounce; older dogs are stiffer getting up, slower on stairs.

 None of these is exact.
 A vet weighing all of them together can usually estimate within a year or two.
+For context on where that estimate sits, see our guide to the average dog lifespan by size class.

 Once you have an estimate

 A vet’s estimate gives you a number in dog years.
 To understand what that means for your dog’s life stage, put it into the dog age calculator with your dog’s breed or size.
 A “5-year-old” rescue is a young adult if it is small, and approaching senior if it is a giant breed.
+From there, the evidence-based steps for extending your dog’s lifespan apply at any starting age.